Your personal search profile

 3. warranty period remains at 5 years – discussion about extension

 The statutory warranty period in accordance with Art.
 210 CO remains five years from delivery of the work.
-An extension to ten years, as originally proposed by the Federal Council for elements such as façades, roofs or load-bearing structures, did not find a majority in Parliament.
-The discussion was intense, as defects often only become apparent after 5-10 years, particularly in the case of components with a long service life (e.g. flat roofs, façade insulation).
+An extension to ten years, as originally proposed by the Federal Council for elements such as façades, roofs or load-bearing structures, did not find a majority in parliament.
+The discussion was intensive, as defects often only become visible after 5-10 years, particularly in the case of components with a long service life (e.g. flat roofs, façade insulation).

 What does this mean for real estate buyers?